 This year’s frightening features offer the opportunity to pick your scare.
 Will it be the dark corn maze, the spooky woods, the terrifying school house, or a trip into a black hole?
 Be sure to bring your friends along, if you bring enough there’s a group rate.
 Ticket pricing lets you pick a little scare or a whole lot of terror; tickets are available for all attractions or on a per attraction basis.
-Check out the Clayton Fear Farm schedule on their website for dates and times.
+Check out the Clayton Fear Farm schedule for dates and times.

 Night time scare attractions are recommended for kids ages 12 and up.
 However, you can also visit Boyette’s during the day for non-scary Halloween fun with younger kids.
 There are hayrides, a playground, a corn maze, pumpkin picking, games, and other activities.

-Visit the Sonlight Farms website for more information and location.
+New to Johnston County, in Kenly, is Sonlight Farms, offering a corn maze as well as bounce houses, hayrides, fall games, and fun props for family photo ops.
+There is even a smaller maze for the little ones to have fun in.
 Sonlight is owned and operated by locals Joshua and April Phillips, who love the fall and wanted to create a place on their farm that family, friends, and visitors could enjoy everything the season has to offer.
 They hope you make a Sonlight visit a part of your family’s fall traditions.

 For the lovers of fall who are over 21, plan to hang out at a local brewery, beer store, or your own back yard with a cold one in hand this October.
 Our Johnston County craft breweries have you covered.
 Deep River Brewing is known for their Fall and Winter seasonals, one of which is a Pumpkin Pie Porter with all the spices you associate with Fall.
 The other is a show-stopper brewed in the style of a Belgian Dubbel with local Johnston County sweet potatoes and toasted marshmallows going into the brew.
 It's called the JoCo White Winter.
 Yum!
 Double Barley Brewing has put some rock n' roll into their seasonal beer called Gourd Rocker Imperial Pumpkin Porter.
 This is a rich, creamy, nicely spiced beer like many other delicious fall seasonal beers.
 Except that in true Double Barley fashion this craft brew comes in at a 9.4% ABV.
 That's why it's called gourd rocker!

-Friday, October 7, 2016 2:37 PM by Ashby Brame
+Friday, September 27, 2019 2:00 PM by Ashby Brame